scikit-learn/ml-benchmarks/doc/index.rst

 <http://pybrain.org/>`_, `PyMVPA <http://pymvpa.org>`_, `MDP
 <http://mdp-toolkit.sourceforge.net/>`_, `Shogun <http://shogun-toolbox.org>`_
 and `MiLK <http://luispedro.org/software/milk>`_.
-Code for running the benchmarks can be retrieved from http://github.com/scikit-learn.
+Code for running the benchmarks can be retrieved `it's github repository <http://github.com/scikit-learn>`_.

 We also plot the score on a validation dataset for all algorithms.
 For classification algorithms, it's the fraction of correctly classified samples,